jodha/SimpleRenderEngine/README.md

 ### Windows

-#### Install MSYS2 and Tools
-Go to the MSYS2 site <https://www.msys2.org/> and follow instructions to install MSYS2 and mingw64
+SRE is fully supported using the MSYS2 Linux-like environment.
+Go to the MSYS2 site <https://www.msys2.org/> and follow instructions to install MSYS2 and mingw64.

 Open 'MSYS2 MinGW64 64-bit' command line from 'MSYS2 64bit' folder in the
 Windows Start Menu and then run: